 When I left the heat of Texas for the spring like weather in Boquete Panama I knew I’d save a lot of money by not using an air conditioner nine months out of the year.
 And I was right.
-Homes in Boquete don’t even have HVAC systems because you just don’t need it with the average temperature of 75 degrees… every day!
+Most houses in Boquete don’t even have HVAC systems because you just don’t need it with the average temperature of 75 degrees… every day!

-CARS – because my husband is retired, we don’t need two cars.
-So having one car saves on the costs of the car, car insurance ( only $243 a year), maintenance, inspections, etc. Gasoline costs about the same as the USA but at least we’re not filling up 2 cars anymore.
+CARS – When my husband and I worked in Texas, we needed two cars.
+In Panama, I have one car so that saves a lot of money.
+My car insurance in Panama is only $223 a year.
+I also save on maintenance, inspections, etc. by not having two cars.
+Gasoline costs about the same as in the USA but at least we’re not filling up 2 cars anymore.

 CELL PHONES – In Texas I had a landline and a cell phone with a combined bill of $250 a month.
 In Panama, I only have a cell phone and pay $30 a month which gives me plenty of talk time and unlimited data.
 Using my cell phone, I can also make international calls for no additional fee.
 In Panama, most people use Whatsapp which is free for making calls or sending texts or voice messages.

 INTERNET AND CABLE TV: My house in Panama has fiber optics so I have 250mbps internet which cost me $64 a month and includes cable tv with 250 channels, many in English.
 Unfortunately, fiber optics is not available everywhere in Panama… yet.
 Some areas are only serviced by satellite internet which costs $99 a month for 5-10mpbs.
 If affordable high-speed internet is important to you, definitely move to an area in Panama that has fiber optics.